FrazzIe/cpd_coursework/lambda/README.md

 # Lambda

 This directory contains all scripts that are used in the CloudFormation template.
-Each script can be found in the template as in-line python.

-# format.py

-This script is used to convert .py scripts in this directory into JSON template format for CloudFormation to use
+Each script is named after it's logical resource name within the CloudFormation template and is automatically injected before stack creation.